-- 12.2.1 NWSSP Procurement Services shall, on behalf of DHCW, maintain detailed policies and procedures for all aspects of procurement including tendering and contracting processes.
-The policies and procedures shall comply with these SFIs and the Procurement Manual and Revised General Consent to enter Individual Contracts included at Schedule 1 of these SFIs. - 12.2.2 The Chief Executive is ultimately responsible for ensuring that DHCW's Executive Directors, Independent Members and officers within the organisation strictly follow procurement, tendering and contracting procedures. - 12.2.3 NWSSP Director of Procurement Services is responsible for ensuring that procurement, tendering and contracting policies and procedures: - Are kept up to date; - Conform to statutory requirements and regulations; - Adhere to guidance issued by the Welsh Ministers; - Are consistent with the principles of sustainable development;

-12.2.4 All procurement guidance issued by the Welsh Ministers should have the
+- 12.2.1 NWSSP Procurement Services shall, on behalf of HEIW, maintain detailed policies and procedures for all aspects of procurement including tendering and contracting processes.
+The policies and procedures shall comply with these SFIs, Procurement Manual, and Revised General Consent to enter Individual Contracts, included as Schedule 1 of these SFIs. - 12.2.2 The Chief Executive is ultimately responsible for ensuring that HEIW's Executive Directors, Independent Members and officers within the organisation strictly follow procurement, tendering and contracting procedures. - 12.2.3 NWSSP Director of Procurement Services is responsible for ensuring that procurement, tendering and contracting policies and procedures: - Are kept up to date; - Conform to statutory requirements and regulations; - Adhere to guidance issued by the Welsh Ministers; - Are consistent with the principles of sustainable development; - 12.2.4 All procurement guidance issued by the Welsh Ministers should have the effect as if incorporated in these SFIs.